gemini/engine-takehome-interview/README.md

 ## Prompt

 Your application is a matching engine that receives orders and continuously matches them to see if they can trade.
-Your application must be implemented in C++ and you should use a modern revision of the C++ standard (C++17).
+Your application must be implemented in C++ and you should use a modern revision of the C++ standard (e.g., C++17).

 The orders that your matching engine shall receive are timestamped upon arrival.
 Orders are first ranked according to their price; orders of the same price are then ranked depending on the timestamp at entry.